magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/tti.md

 ##### Validate Uplink Messages
 Lets verify our integration.

-When device sends data, we can check it in the ThingsBoard, to do this:
+When device sends data, we can check it in the IoT Hub, to do this:

 Go to **Device Group** -> **All** -> **thermostat1** - you can see that

-- new device was registered in the Thingsboard with name "thermostat1"
+- new device was registered in the IoT Hub with name "thermostat1"
 - In the **Latest Telemetry** section you will see that last submitted temperature = 2.

 ![image](/images/user-guide/integrations/tti/tb-device-telemetry.png)